Hydrology-IFH/roger/doc/more/benchmarks.rst

 Varying number of MPI processes
 -------------------------------

-Roger is run for a fixed problem size, but varying number of processes.
+RoGeR is run for a fixed problem size, but varying number of processes.
 This allows us the evaluation of the scaling with increased CPU count.
 The problem size corresponds to 1 billion cells.

 The computational benchmark experiment is executed on the `bwForCluster BinAC  <https://www.binac.uni-tuebingen.de/>`__ cluster.
 Each computing node contains 28 CPUs.